Social Work

 Students are expected to consult with faculty advisors to discuss learning goals and progress toward those goals during their graduate education.
 Students are expected to see the program coordinator for class selections.

-Students are required to maintain a 3.0 or higher cumulative GPA and students must also remain in compliance with the Professional Disposition Criteria during the entire MSW program of study to remain in "good standing."
+Students are required to maintain a 3.0 or higher cumulative GPA, and they must also remain in compliance with the Professional Disposition Criteria during the entire MSW program of study to remain in "good standing."
 Refer to academic standing and dismissal policy.

 All written reports and term papers are to be prepared in a manner that reflects the most recent APA formatting with an emphasis on grammar as identified in the syllabus.
 Plagiarism will be dealt with through the Professional Disposition Criteria and may result in removal from the program.
 It will also be reported to the Office of Academic Affairs.